demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 	- Picked up objects are reduced in size but return to normal size when released
 	- A normal-sized player can push or crush a reduced-sized player
 - EXPLORATION - Prevents the player from exiting or entering the factory through all doors except one
-	- The player is then able to scan the door they must take for a certain amount of time (configurable)
+	- The player is then able to see the aura of the door they need to take from a certain distance (configurable).
+The aura disappears if they get too close
 	- The door to be taken changes each time they enter or exit the factory
 - COMMUNICATION - This curse affects two players in two stages :
 	- Step 1 :